nseidm1/LazyLoadingAdapter/README.md

 <B> WARNING </B>

 !!!!!You MUST close the adapter.
-You will leak the loader thread if the adapter is not closed in an onDetroy or wherever most applicable!!!!
+You will leak the loader thread if the adapter is not closed in an onDestroy or wherever most applicable!!!!

 Copyright 2012 Noah Seidman